 - How a fighter performs in his victories.

 - Accomplishments in the sport of boxing (both amateur and pro).

-With that in mind, here's our latest rankings of the top 10 best pound for pound boxers in the world today - regardless of what weight class they compete in:
+With that in mind here’s our latest top 10 best pound for pound boxer rankings in the world.
+Regardless of what weight class they compete in:

 1. Roman Gonzalez (Flyweight)

 7. Manny Pacquiao (Welterweight)

 Note: These pound for pound boxers rankings are completely open to objection and like every other pound for pound list out there ever published, they are not to be taken as absolute fact.

 They are an enjoyable debate to partake in nonetheless for boxing fans and something that we try to update as fairly as possible in a balanced manner, based on the above key criteria.